lsst-dm/slitless_image_reduction/README.md

 # slitless_image_reduction
-These scripts are used to reduced slitless images from CTIO 0.9-m telescope
+These scripts are used to reduce slitless images from the CTIO 0.9-m telescope.